jupyter-book/mystmd/docs/math.md

 The residual is the predicted data for the model, $\dpred{m}$, minus the observed data, $\dobs$.
 You can also calculate the predicted data for the reference model $\dpred{\mref}$.
 ```

 The `math` macros are parsed as `yaml` in the frontmatter and can easily be shared or inherited through project to page frontmatter.
+These are also inserted into any $\LaTeX$ outputs for creating professional PDF documents.

 ```{important}
 When using the yaml syntax for math, use **single quotes** around the strings.
 The single quote yaml syntax means you do not have to text-escape the strings, otherwise backslashes `\f`, `\n`, `\b`, `\r`, `\t` and other symbols have to be escaped which is difficult to remember and leads to all sorts of strange errors.